Ajn0r/pet-palace/README.md

 # Pet Palace

- For my fifth and final project with Code Institute, I have created a pet community website called Pet Palace for pet lovers and pet owners where they can connect, add information about their pets, share images and posts, arrange petsittings and interact with each other.
+ For my fifth and final project with Code Institute, I have created a pet community website called Pet Palace for pet lovers and pet owners where they can connect, add information about their pets, share images and posts, arrange petsittings and interact with each other by commenting and liking each others posts.

-The users can rate other users based on their petsittings and leave a review to make other pet owners feel safe when choosing someone to take care of their beloved pet.

-Users can also send messages to each other, (show interest in other users' ads) and follow the profiles of people they like.

 The application is developed using the Django Rest framework for the backend and React for the front end.